 To help you keep track of what has happened on your Wrapsite, ExcelWraps leaves an Audit Trail where you can review past events.
+It is easy to download this audit log and examine it in Excel.

 You find the Audit Trail and its settings on the Wrapsite’s Administration dashboard.

-As you can see in the screenshot, there are also separate settings that allow you to tailor the audit trail.
+Note the separate settings that allow you to tailor the audit trail.
 These settings are documented at the end of this help page.

 You can control in detail what events to log in the Audit Trail using the settings at Administration dashboard > Settings > Audit Trail.